MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-schema-design.md

 ![fields of study filter section snapshot](media/privateLibraryExampleApp-fieldsOfStudyFilterSection.png)

 Attributes with characteristic that can partition/group the entities well allows MAKES to generate useful filter suggestions for navigating the entities.
-For example, being able to filter the search results by the publication year and fields of study is a useful feature.
+For example, being able to filter search results by the publication year and fields of study can help users quickly refine the search space.

 For attribute values that may be too noisy, you may opt to index the normalized version of the same attribute to improve the filter experience, such as picking `AuthorName` over `OriginalAuthorName` to generate better filter suggestions.

 For more information on schema file syntax and supported types/operations, see [Index Schema Files](how-to-index-schema.md).

 ## Build a custom publication index

-Once you're ready with your schema, we can start building a MAKES index for the linked library data.
+Once you're ready with your schema, we can start building a MAKES index for the linked library publications.

 Since the index we're building is relatively small and simple, we can build this locally on a x64 Windows machine.
 If the index you're building contains more than 10,000 entities, use cloud index build to leverage high performing machines in Azure.
 To learn more, follow [How to create index from MAG](how-to-create-index-from-mag.md)